-31. MISO then moved into a Maximum Generation Event Step 2a/b at 8:00 a.m. on January 30 and called for curtailment of Xcel Energy's NSP Load Modifying Resources (LMRs).
-The Company thus called a Peak Control and Energy Control event for business customers on the electric distribution system from 8:00 a.m. until 11:00 a.m., and requested other large customers to voluntarily curtail their loads if possible.
+31. MISO then moved into a Maximum Generation Event Step 2a/b at 8:00 7:00 a.m.
+CST on January 30 and called for curtailment of Xcel Energy's NSP Load Modifying Resources (LMRs).
+The Company thus called a Peak Control and Energy Control event for business customers on the electric distribution system from beginning at8:00 7:00 a.m.
+CST until 11:00 a.m., and requested other large customers to voluntarily curtail their loads if possible.
 We also reduced lighting levels and all other non-critical building loads at all Xcel Energy office and service facilities to minimize our energy use.
-MISO then extended the scheduling instructions for the LMR event until 7:00 p.m. on January 30, but subsequently ended the event at noon, although the Maximum Generation Event Step 2a/b continued until 9:00 p.m.
+MISO then extended the scheduling instructions for the LMR event until 7:00 p.m.
+CST on January 30, but subsequently ended the event effective at noon12:00 p.m.
+CST, but after the hour had already begun although the Maximum Generation Event Step 2a/b continued until 9:00 p.m.
+We therefore ended our Peak Control and Energy Control event effective 1:00 p.m.
+CST.
 We did however, request business customers to voluntarily continue to curtail their loads to the extent possible.
+MISO's Maximum Generation Event Step 2a/b continued until 9:00 p.m.
+CST.